 Q: What do you use to code?

 A: For Java, I use IntelliJ IDEA.
 For C#, I use JetBrains Rider.
+For anything web-related, I use PhpStorm.
 For most of my other projects, which are usually rather small, I use Visual Studio Code.

 Q: What's your favorite programming language?

 This is my blog, where I post about gaming, programming and life.
 The featured posts are the ones you'll probably be most interested in, but you can select a different category to see every post.

 💸 Support Me

 Most of the projects you know me from, I work on in my free time, but by supporting me, you help out with all of my projects equally.
 As I'm a student, a bit of extra cash is always helpful for me, and it feels especially good when it comes from something that I enjoy doing a lot. ❤️

 Some of the stuff I make is directly for sale, and buying it is an easy way to support me!
 For example, you can buy my game Tiny Life on Steam.

 Ko-fi is a great site that allows you to send me just enough money to buy a coffee.
 And I love those.
 You can also use it to send monthly payments, but the other sites in this list are usually better for that.